Is Oumuamua an asteroid? An explanation weirder than aliens

 Crumbs from another solar system

-It's thought the early days of any solar system can be particularly turbulent and chaotic with pieces of debris all over the place and some might even get knocked out of the system altogether.
+It's thought the early days of any solar system is turbulent and chaotic.
+With pieces of debris all over the place some might even get knocked out of the system altogether.

 One recent study used new data to try to narrow down exactly which star systems the vagabond object may have been exiled from.